 According to Insivia, viewers retain 95% of a message when they watch it in a video, compared to 10% when reading it in text.
 That goes to show how effective a video can be for educational purposes.

 Event coverage videos

 - Going to host a conference, exhibition, roundtable soon?
-Every event is special, and you don’t want to miss out on capturing certain details without a corporate event videographer on site.
+Every event is special, and you don’t want to miss out on capturing certain details without an event videographer on site.
 Having an event video is a perfect way to establish and position your brand in the market.
 You can cover interviews of your clients, vendors & attendees and use this as social proof for your next event.
 Need marketing materials in the future?
 Easy, use the same content captured at this event for future campaigns.